sncis/newsdAuthBackend/README.md

  ## Getting Started

 newsdAuthentication in a `Java Spring Boot` Application built with `Java 11`.
-As project management tool it is using `maven`.
+As project management tool it is using `maven` and as database `Postgres`.

 To send emails to users to confirm their registration the `GMail` mail client is used.
 For the sake of simplicity the credentials are populated in the in the application-dev.properties file.